Tips On Care And Growing Duranta Erecta

 When grown outdoors in the ground, water the plant to the equivalent of 1″ inch of rain per week.

 When planted in containers, let the top of the soil dry between waterings.
+Moreover, it prefers humidity levels of about 50% or higher.

 Brazilian sky flower plants are not heavy feeders and grow pretty well without any fertilizer in rich soils.

-However, when grown in rocky or lean soils, they benefit from once a month feeding with an all-purpose general fertilizer, in the growing season.
+However, when grown in rocky or lean soils, they benefit from once-a-month feeding with an all-purpose general fertilizer in the growing season.

-Soil & Transplanting
+Soil and Transplanting

 If growing Duranta repens in pots, make sure the soil is well-draining.